The Trust has a preference for supporting short-term projects where visible benefits and outcomes are expected over a period of 3-12 months.

 To assist other non-statutory bodies in carrying out any of the above objects

-You must be a charity registered in the UK to apply. (or on the deemed list of charities with the Charity Commission for Northern Ireland and awaiting the call forward to apply - you may be asked for evidence of your status in this regard)
+You must be a charity registered in the UK to apply. (or on the deemed list of charities with the Charity Commission for Northern Ireland and awaiting the call forward to apply.
+You may be asked for evidence of your status in this regard).
+Only one application is accepted under the same charity registration.

 Applicants organised on all-Ireland, all-UK or similar basis are recommended to satisfy the Trust that the benefit of the project will be within Northern Ireland and that any assistance given by the Trust is additional to and not in substitution for other forms of internal or external funding.